Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 canvas.toDataURL()

-I think that this is especially useful when you create a server-side image and you want to serve it in a web page, server-side generated.
+I think this is especially useful when you create an image on the server and want to serve it in a web page.

 All from a Node.js process.